-School preference refers to the proportion of applicants who received an offer of a place in one of their top three preferences for entry in September 2021 in the selected local authority and in England.
+School preference refers to the proportion of applicants who received an offer of a place in one of their top three preferences for entry in September 2022 and September 2023 in the selected local authority and in England.
 Data and more information on methodology can be found using the following link: https://www.gov.uk/government/statistics/secondary-and-primary-school-application-and-offers-2021

 Basic need funding

-Total basic need funding 2011 to 24 refers to the amount of basic need capital funding that the Department for Education (DfE) has allocated to each local authority to create new places from 2011 to 2024.
+Total basic need funding 2011 to 2024 refers to the total amount of basic need capital funding that the Department for Education (DfE) has allocated to each local authority to support them to create new mainstream primary and secondary places from 2011 to 2024.
 Data and more information on methodology can be found here: https://www.gov.uk/government/publications/basic-need-allocations

 If you have a specific enquiry about Local authority school places scorecards statistics and data: